input-output-hk/hermes/p2p-testing/README.md

-# Multi-Node Testing Infrastructure for P2P Features
+# Hermes P2P Testing Infrastructure

-Docker-based setup for testing IPFS PubSub, DHT, and P2P features across multiple Hermes nodes.
+Multi-node Docker environment for testing Hermes P2P features including IPFS connectivity, bootstrap nodes, and PubSub messaging.

+## Features

+- **3-Node Isolated Network**: Simulates distributed deployment on 172.20.0.0/16
+- **Persistent Peer Identity**: Stable peer IDs across restarts via keypair persistence
+- **Bootstrap Retry Logic**: Automatic reconnection with exponential backoff
+- **PubSub Support**: Gossipsub v1.2 protocol for message propagation
+- **CI-Ready**: Non-interactive commands for automated testing
+- **Justfile Commands**: Clean, organized command interface

 ## Why Docker?

 Hermes will be downloaded and run by people on their own computers across the internet.
 Docker simulates this by:

 - **Network Isolation** - Each container = separate computer with its own IP
-- **Separate IPFS Repos** - Each node has isolated `/root/.hermes/` directory
+- **Separate IPFS Repos** - Each node has isolated `~/.hermes/` directory
 - **Realistic P2P** - Nodes communicate over virtual network, not localhost
 - **Cross-Platform** - Works consistently across Mac, Linux, Windows

 ## Why Earthly?
 (Critical for Docker Compatibility)

-**IMPORTANT:** The build process MUST use Earthly (containerized builds) to ensure Docker compatibility:
+**IMPORTANT:** The build process uses Earthly (containerized builds) to ensure Docker compatibility:

-- **GLIBC Compatibility** - Binaries built on your host (e.g., Fedora, Ubuntu) may have different GLIBC versions than the Docker container (Debian Bookworm)
+- **GLIBC Compatibility** - Binaries built on your host may have different GLIBC versions than the Docker container
-- **Consistent Builds** - Earthly builds in a container with controlled dependencies, ensuring binaries work in Docker regardless of your host OS
+- **Consistent Builds** - Earthly builds in a controlled environment, ensuring binaries work in Docker
-- **Cross-Platform** - Earthly-built binaries work on any host system (Mac, Linux, Windows)
+- **Cross-Platform** - Earthly-built binaries work on any host system

-**Never use locally-built binaries** (e.g., `cargo build`) for Docker - they may have GLIBC incompatibilities and fail to run in containers.
+**Never use locally-built binaries** (`cargo build`) for Docker - they may have GLIBC incompatibilities.

-The scripts automatically use Earthly via `just get-local-hermes` and `just get-local-athena`.

 ## Prerequisites